linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/Articles/WSJ-Excerpts From the Lehman Report.md

 ---
 aliases:
-- Example_Alias_WSJ-Excerpts From the Lehman Report
+- WSJ-Excerpts From the Lehman Report
 - Excerpts From the Lehman Report
-- Alias_69_WSJ-Excerpts From the Lehman Report.md
+- WSJ-Excerpts From the Lehman Report.md
 linter-yaml-title-alias: Excerpts From the Lehman Report
 tags:
-- tag_example
+-
-- example_tag
+-
 title: Excerpts From the Lehman Report
 ---
 # WSJ-Excerpts From the Lehman Report

 Thursday,  a U.S. bankruptcy-court examiner investigating the collapse of Lehman Brothers Holdings Inc. Released a scathing 2,  200-page report.
 Here are some highlights.